Ercol: Activities

 Ercol partnered with design magazine Wallpaper for an installation at the 2009 London Design Festival – a modern interpretation of the Chair Arch, which was exhibited in the Central Courtyard of the V&A Museum in September 2009.

-In May 2023, Grown in Britain, an organization dedicated to safekeeping British forests, partnered with Ercol to launch a line of furniture including the Marino chair and Pebble nest.
+In May 2023, Grown in Britain, an organization dedicated to safeguarding British forests, partnered with Ercol to launch a line of furniture including the Marino chair and Pebble nest.